clojure-finance/cim-website/content/md/pages/team.md

         <img class="team-member-pfp" src="/img/team-members-pic/unnamed.webp"/>
         <h3 class="team-member-name">Erika Lau</h3>
         <h2 class="team-member-position">Junior Investment Manager</h2>
-        <p class="team-member-description">This is Erika Lau from the publicity team.
-I am a year 3 finance student passionate about global markets and aspire to become a portfolio manager in the future.</p>
+        <p class="team-member-description">Erika Lau is a penultimate finance student with a deep passion for the intricacies of global markets.
+Her unwavering ambition is to carve a path as a distinguished portfolio manager in the near future.
+Erika has honed her skills through valuable internships at Optimas Capital and Vantage Capital Markets, where she served as an astute investment analyst.
+Her primary focus lies in the dynamic realms of Hong Kong and US equity markets, with a particular emphasis on the Consumer Staples industry.</p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">
         <img class="team-member-pfp" src="/img/team-members-pic/Xu-Mingyuan.JPG"/>
         <h3 class="team-member-name">Leo Xu</h3>
         <h2 class="team-member-position">Junior Investment Manager</h2>
-        <p class="team-member-description">Hi all!
-I'm Leo Xu Mingyuan, year 2 Business Analytics with a second major in AMPB.
-I'm currently doing an off-cycle internship at HSBC Securities Services, and I really look forward to connecting with you!
-Please feel free to find me via Linkedin and grab a coffee to talk about career, academics, exchange, hobbies, etc. My career aspirations are mainly IBD or private banking, yet I hope to learn more about secondary market through CIM and look forward to working with you soon.</p>
+        <p class="team-member-description">Leo Xu joined the CIM in December 2023 as a junior portfolio manager.
+He is a year 2 undergraduate student at the University of Hong Kong Business School, majoring in Business Analytics and Asset Management.
+As the team head of the Industrials division, he works with his team to cover industrial equities in China and globally, focusing on corporate fundamentals and macro analysis are essential in formulating trading strategies.
+Leo aims to enter the primary market upon graduation. </p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">